Stefan Starzyński: World War II

-After the start of Polish Defensive War of 1939 Starzyński, refused to leave Warsaw together with other state authorities and diplomats on 4 September 1939.
+After the start of the German Invasion of Poland in 1939 Starzyński, refused to leave Warsaw together with other state authorities and diplomats on 4 September.
 Instead he joined the army as a major of infantry.
 The Minister of War shortly before his departure created the Command of the Defense of the Capital with general Walerian Czuma as its commander.
 On 7 September the forces of 4th German Panzer Division managed to break the Polish lines near Częstochowa and started their march towards Warsaw.
 Most of the city authorities were evacuated to the east.
 Warsaw was left with a military garrison composed mainly of infantry battalions and batteries of artillery.
 The Headquarters of general Czuma had to organize the defense of the city.
-Unfortunately, there was some misunderstanding among the command.
+However, there was some misunderstanding among the command.
 At that time Poland still believed that any time soon Great Britain and France would attack Germany according to the treaties which were signed by these countries at the beginning of 1939.
 As it happened these obligations were never to materialise.
 However, at that stage the Polish authorities wanted to preserve younger reservists for future fighting, so the spokesman of the garrison of Warsaw issued a communique in which he ordered all young men to leave the city.
 That step weakened the strength of the defence garrison.

-To counter the mess that started in Warsaw, general Czuma appointed Stefan Starzyński as the Civilian Commissar of Warsaw.
+To counter the chaos that started in Warsaw, general Czuma appointed Stefan Starzyński as the Civilian Commissar of Warsaw.
 Starzyński started to organize the Civil Guard to replace the evacuated police forces.
 He also ordered all members of the city's administration to retake their posts.
 In his daily radio releases he asked all civilians to construct barricades and anti-tank barriers at the outskirts of Warsaw.
 According to many sources from the epoch his daily speeches were a crucial factor in keeping the morale of both the soldiers and the civilians high during the Siege of Warsaw.
 Starzyński commanded the distribution of food, water and supplies as well as fire fighting brigades.
 He also managed to organise shelter for almost all civilian refugees from other parts of Poland and houses destroyed by German aerial bombardment.
 Before the Siege ended he became the symbol of the defence of Warsaw in 1939.

 On 27 September the commanders of the besieging German forces demanded that Starzyński be present during the signing of the capitulation of Warsaw.
 Before the capitulation he was offered to leave the city several times.
 The pilot of the prototype PZL.46 Sum plane that managed to escape from internment in Romania and landed safely in besieged Warsaw offered himself to evacuate Starzyński to Lithuania.
 He was also proposed to go underground and receive plastic surgery in order to escape the city.
 He refused.